Terry Sullivan (Brookside): Early relationships

 Terry then moves into the house share set-up at Harry Cross' (Bill Dean) property, alongside Pat Hancock (David Easter) and Sandra Maghie (Sheila Grier) following Kate Moses' (Sharon Rosita) death in a gun siege.
 Writers also portrayed Terry settling into a new relationship with Vicki Cleary (Cheryl Leigh).
 Terry becomes close friends with Pat and they begin a van hire business together.
-Terry and Pat secure the Hentyainments contract from Mike Henty (Paul Humpoletz) but their business soon begins being targeted by a rival hire company.
+Terry and Pat secure the Hentytainments contract from Mike Henty (Paul Humpoletz) but their business soon begins being targeted by a rival hire company.
 They create fake jobs and vandalise Terry's van to seek revenge.
 Vicki introduces herself to Terry and reveals that her family business are behind the disruption and blame him for losing the work contract.
 Terry begins dating Vicki but Pat refuses to forget the Cleary's actions and enlists the help of Barry.
 They attack Vicki's brothers, Joe (Con O'Neill) and Eddie Cleary (Phillip Walsh).
 In another incident, Pat and Barry vandalise a van they mistakenly believe belongs to the Cleary's.
 Terry and Pat's business becomes successful but their rivalry with Vicki's brothers make it difficult.
 Terry's presence in the house share begins to annoy Sandra who thinks Pat behaves differently around Terry.

 Terry later becomes involved with McArdle once again after he is pressured to carry out further criminal activity.
 McArdle orders Terry to take his mother on a trip to Barbados.
 She acts as a courier for McArdle and hides a package in her suitcase and gets Terry to go through customs with it.
 With Sandra moved out of the house share, they invite Mike and Mick to move in with them for extra rent money.
 Mike's charming behaviour irritates Pat and Mick's pet macaw creates a noise problem.
 Vicki soon becomes annoyed with the lodgers and they are evicted.
 They remained together for more than one year until writers separated them.
 She becomes annoyed with Pat and gives Barry an ultimatum that either he evicts Pat and ends their business partnership, or she will not move in with him.
 Terry is hesitant to betray his friend and a tiring Vicki breaks-up with Terry.
 Another failed relationship followed with croupier Alison Fernie (Ellie Darvill).
 When Harry grows tired of Pat and Terry in his home, he pays off Pat to leave.
 He then tries to sell the house to Alison but she decides to leave Terry and return to her ex-husband.
 Harry's actions leave Terry alone without a home.